svinniks/pl-log/README.md

 ## Message formatters

 Formatting is the process of replacing special placeholders in the message text with the provided values.
-This feature allows to define log messages not only as constant strings, but also as templates, which are later filled with data to provide end users more detailed information of what has happened in the system.

 PL-LOG doesn't define any specific message template format, instead it provides an abstract object type called ```T_LOG_MESSAGE_FORMATTER``` which implements the formatter concept: